 Fine fescue does well with minimal or no fertilizer.
-It is used by environmentalists and golf courses in "no mow" areas.
+It is used by environmentaly conscious consumers and golf courses in "no mow" areas.
 It has the thickest and strongest root system of any grass we have seen.
 We refer to it as bare foot friendly as the blades are also very thick and soft on bare feet.
 It prefers poorer, drier well drained, and less organic soil types.
-It does handle full sun(as we grow it in open fields), but will go dormant and turn brown during the summer unless in a shaded area.
+It does handle full sun(as we grow it in open fields), but will go dormant and turn brown during the hot summer unless in a shaded area.
 It also doesn't like wet feet, so the use of irrigation or the installation in naturally wet soil is not recommended.
 It requires a higher mower height and doesn't tolerate traffic as well as our regular fescue.
 We usually only sell this grass during cooler weather.

 Call Us at 703-431-3385 for Fast, Friendly Services.